No matter the stage at which a customer is in their journey to purchase, communication is key.

 The first thing to do is to study the previous communication with them.
 Find out the contents of past messages and the sizes of the offers.

 Check the timing.
-It might be that you’ve been sending the messages at the wrong time.
+You might have been sending the messages at the wrong time.
 You may also find that many belong to a category that experienced poor service.
 This might range from getting the wrong product and having to return it, to delayed delivery, goods damaged in transit, etc. Use as many of the tools and data at your disposal to find out why they are no longer active.

 Tailor the message particularly to them.
 Use phrases like “we’ve missed you…” “we’d be glad to see you back just in time for our Christmas sale”.